latebit-io/.github/profile/README.md

 - node.js and typescript
 - rust

 We also offer infrastructure, architecture, automation, and platform engineering for distrubuted infrastucture such as microservices.
-We also can help with developing monolithic applications the `right way` for applications not ready to take on microservices infrastructure.
+We also can help with developing monolithic (monolithic is not a bad thing) applications the `right way` for applications not ready to take on microservices infrastructure.
 We specialize in:
 - kubernetes / docker
 - gitops
 - devops